jeremy2206/Java-to-LCE-Texture-Pack-Converter/README.md

 # Java-to-WiiU-Texture-Pack-Converter
-- Made by Jerem2206
+- Made by Jerem2206.
-- Country Language EN
+- Country Language: EN
 - Tested on Windows 10 & 11

----
-## What does it add?
+## What does it do?
-An easier way to convert blocks/items/particles/paintings from Java version texture packs for WiiU and others
+The tool provides an easy way to convert Minecraft Java Edition textures over to the Wii U and other LCE versions of Minecraft.

-## How to do ?
+## How do I use the tool?
-- put your blocks/items/particles/paintings images in the input folder and run the corresponding .exe .
+1. Put your texture into the **input** folder and run the corresponding .exe file.
-- And click on the convert button.
+2. Once the conversion window shows up, click the **convert** button.
-- Then find the result in the output folder.
+3. After converting, check the finished results in the **output** folder.
----

 ## Roadmap
 ### Converter Version
 - [x] 1.8
 - [x] 1.9